MarcoWorms/learn.js/README.md

 newList = list.map(function (element) { return increment(element) })

-// Lets see another example but this time using a more complex data type inside
+// Let's see another example but this time using a more complex data type inside
 // our Array and we'll also use some of our Merge knowledge

 let anotherList = [